TodePond/TodePondDotCom/wikiblogarden/better-computing/just/read/readme.md

 ## Just

 I recently wrote about how [everything's a trade-off](/wikiblogarden/better-computing/just/).
-Saying "just use the command line" is as bad as saying "just use github desktop".
+Saying "just use the command line" is as bad as saying "just use the user interface".
 There's nothing "just" about it.
 There are trade-offs to each.

 And I think we should be empathetic towards people who are navigating their way through these trade-offs.
 It's not "team terminal" versus "team user interface".
 It's *just* "team trying to get this done".